 Next Conservative Leader Betting Odds

-With Labour's victory in the July 2024 General Election, Rishi Sunak is no longer Prime Minister, putting the Conservative leadership up for grabs.
+With Labour's victory in the July 2024 General Election, Rishi Sunak is no longer Prime Minister, with Kemi Badenoch taking charge.
 Political betting sites are abuzz with potential successors.

 Expect betting sites to feature competitive odds and detailed candidate profiles.
 Stay informed on party dynamics and political trends to make savvy bets in this niche market.